 - Preparation for and attendance at Rule 26(f) meet and confer sessions

-- Data processing and production of ESI in response to discovery requests
+- Data processing and production of electronically stored information (ESI) in response to discovery requests

 National Discovery Counsel

-- Creation or modification of corporate Information & Records Management Policies
+- Creation or modification of defensible corporate information and records management policies

 - Counseling regarding specific document retention deadlines, statutes of limitation, and governing regulations